Review | ‘Horizon Forbidden West’ is a sprawling and satisfying sequel

 After playing for more than 40 hours, I’m still mesmerized by the core gameplay loop of building up my tool kit and adjusting my approach to take on new, more powerful machines.
 More than that, though, I’m mesmerized by the world.
 So many small details work in tandem to make it feel alive.
 At one point, while traveling through the desert, a small twister touched down nearby as I fought a herd of machines.
 I thought it was just a part of the scenery — until I strayed too close and began losing health.
 As you progress, NPCs reference Aloy’s adventures in passing, adding honorifics to her name that change based on which quests you’ve completed.

 The haptic feedback on the PlayStation 5 controller adds another layer to this immersion.
 There’s a satisfying weight to Aloy’s bow as you draw each arrow back for a shot, feeling the tension in the string vibrate through the controller.
 Sneaking through waist-high grass is a different sensation from strolling across open terrain.
-When I stab my spear forward, there’s more resistance on the trigger depending on how tough the surface of what I’m stabbing is.
+When I stab my spear forward, there’s more resistance on the trigger depending on the toughness of the surface I’m stabbing.

 “Forbidden West’s” graphical issues occasionally shatter this immersion.
+These issues persisted even after installing a “day one” patch Sony pushed out last week.
 I ran into problems with textures and objects failing to fully load or popping in, as well as important items that wouldn’t function as designed until I restarted the quest.
 The issues began cropping up about halfway through my playthrough, and became more frequent the further I progressed.
 During one cutscene, the game seemed to decide midway through that, actually, the scene was taking place underwater, and everyone’s hair started flowing accordingly.

 Most of the time, though, the visuals work without a hitch, and when that happens the results are stunning.
 “Forbidden West” luxuriates in its breathtaking set pieces.
 Cinematic shots are woven in naturally as you climb mountains or scavenge through relics of the old world.
 The ruins of real-world cities are some of the most visually stunning game environments in recent memory.